0-sv/blog/content/posts/my-crossover-interview.md

 ![alt let-me-in](https://i.redd.it/tbdw89vj27j31.png)

-My final test consistend of creating three product knowledge articles based on customer inquiries.
+My final test consisted of creating three product knowledge articles based on customer inquiries.
 I hope they can be treated as a good sample for anyone.
-Any feedback is welcome as well, as I have no experience with this sort of work, nor could I found any resources on the internet.
+Any feedback is welcome as well, as I have no experience with this sort of work, nor could I found any proper resources on the internet.

 # Article #1
 Issue {#h.k8yr88jtekzq .c7}